-41. Segment Reporting
+39. Segment Reporting

-The analysis of income and expenditure by Service on the face of the Comprehensive Income and Expenditure Statement is that specified by the Best Value Accounting Code of Practice.
+The analysis of income and expenditure by Service on the face of the Comprehensive Income and Expenditure Statement is that specified by the Service Reporting Code of Practice.
 Decisions about resource allocation are taken by Council on the basis of budget reports on a Portfolio basis.
+Depreciation and pension adjustments are not reported to management.
 The income and expenditure of the Council's Portfolios recorded in the outturn reports for the year is set out below: